-Quality Points (QP), the College of Nursing has assigned 4.0 quality grading points to a grade of H or P and a 0.0 to a grade of NP for purposes of calculating a GPA.
-The student's GPA will be reported on the transcript.
+Quality Points (QP), the College of Nursing assigned 4.0 quality grading points to a grade of H or P and a 0.0 to an NP grade for calculating a GPA.
+The student's GPA will be reported in the transcript.

-Incomplete (I) indicates that a student has not completed the requirements necessary to issue a grade of (P) or (NP) but intends to complete the course at a later time, in accordance with policy.
-To replace the (I), the student will need to complete the requirements necessary and be assessed.
+Incomplete (I) indicates that a student has not completed the requirements necessary to issue a grade of (P) or (NP) but intends to complete the course later, in accordance with policy.
+To replace (I), the student will need to complete the requirements necessary and be assessed.
 If the student is assessed and meets the standard for passing, the (I) will be replaced with a (P).
 If the student is assessed and does not meet the standard for passing, the (I) will be replaced with an (NP).
 If the student has not been assessed within one (1) year from the date that the (I) grade was recorded, the (I) converts to a (W).
-With prior written approval of the college, this time limit may be extended for extreme circumstances (e.g., longterm debilitating injury, extended military service, etc.) up to a maximum total time of 2 years from the date of the assignment of the (I) grade.
-Replacement of an (I) will be under the direction of the college.
+With prior written approval of the college, this time limit may be extended for extreme circumstances (e.g., long-term debilitating injury, extended military service, etc.) up to a maximum total time of 2 years from the date of the assignment of the (I) grade.
+The replacement of an (I) will be under the direction of the college.